 The patient to staff ratio began to get dangerously high.

-Nursing administration, in their perfect office world, would send down orders for changes that no working nurse would ever want.
+Nursing administration, in their perfect office world with no bedside nursing, would send down orders for changes that no working nurse would ever want.

-Department administration would look the other way when we asked for help, giving excuses and reasons why they “wanted to help us but couldn’t.”
+Department administration would look the other way when we asked for help, giving nothing but excuses for why they couldn’t help and blame when things went wrong in our understaffed, overloaded ER.

 Experienced nurses were let go for reasons I’ll never understand or left because they could see what was happening.

-The Emergency Department became a soul-sucking entity that threatened my license and my sanity.
-I took 2 sabbaticals into other areas of nursing in the hospital.
+Begrudgingly, I began to admit to myself that the Emergency Department was becoming a soul-sucking entity that threatened my license and my sanity.
+I finally said enough is enough and after 7 years, took 2 sabbaticals into other areas of nursing in the hospital.
 None of them made me any happier.

 I left for a different job, one as an oncology nurse in a different city and state.
 The change was exactly what I needed.